phamson02/w3s-the-band-site/README.md

 I recreated the band template site of W3Schools as part of a project in the introductory course to HTML and CSS at [F8](https://fullstack.edu.vn).
 One tiny change that I did to the site is in the mobile the navigation bar as shown below.

-My navigation bar on the left preserve the search button as compared to the original bar.
+My navigation bar on the left preserve the search button as compared to the original bar which removed this button.

 <p align="middle" float="left">
   <img src="/demo/my-nav-bar.png" width="40%" />